bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 argument `b` which itself than results in a value of type `Int`.

 ### Unified Arity
-Short retrospect: any simple value is identical to the 1-tuple of that simple value.
+Any simple value is identical to the 1-tuple of that simple value.
 For example a value of type `Int` is identical to the type `(Int)`.
 Similarly a `[Int]` is `([Int])` or a `{Int}` is also `({Int})`.

 A function on the other hand can have any number of parameters.
-However, another way to look at it is to say that all functions just have one parameter being a n-tuple of the multiple elements.
+However, another way to look at it is to assume that all functions just have one parameter being a n-tuple of the multiple elements.

 		fn multi :: Int a -> Int b -> Int c -> Int
 		fn unified :: (Int, Int, Int) tuple -> Int